 It's almost impossible to overcook these onions, but I've found that 10 hours makes soft, lightly browned onions that still have a bit of bite.
-These are perfect for soups and topping sandwiches.
-For jammier, even more deeply caramelized onions, continue cooking for another few hours, but this time, leave the lid ajar so the liquid can evaporate.
+These are perfect for adding to soups and topping sandwiches.
+For jammier, even more deeply caramelized onions, continue cooking for another few hours, but this time leave the lid ajar so the liquid can evaporate.
 (Any liquid remaining after cooking is fantastic added your next soup or risotto, by the way.)

-Given the uber-long cooking time, I've found that it's easiest to let the onions cook overnight.
+Given the über-long cooking time, I've found that it's easiest to let the onions cook overnight.
 Choose a night when you'll be around in the morning in case you want to cook the onions an extra few hours.

-If you're planning to freeze a portion of your batch (and you should!), I recommend freezing them in containers of multiple sizes: ice cubes of caramelized onions are great for last-minute burger and sandwich toppings, cup-sized portions can be used for pizza and pasta toppings, larger containers are perfect to throw directly in a soup.
+If you're planning to freeze a portion of your batch (and you should!), I recommend freezing them in containers of multiple sizes: ice cubes of caramelized onions are great for last-minute burger and sandwich toppings, cup-sized portions can be used for pizza and pasta toppings, and larger containers are perfect to throw directly in a soup.

 Even if you don't have immediate plans for your caramelized onions, having a few bags stashed away in the freezer is never a bad thing.
 I go by the Boy Scout motto: Be prepared.
 You never know when those onions will save the day — and your dinner.